2b-as/sigshark/README.md

 sigshark is still under development.
 It currently has the following
 limitations:

-- Messages belonging to transactions that are only included partially in the pcap file (i.e. missing `Begin` and/or `End/Abort`) will not be included in the resulting pcap

 - The IP address matching is currently done with string prefixes, e.g. if your own nodes operating in loadshare mode are at 192.168.1.10 and 192.168.1.11, you can specify 192.168.1.1, but that